Courtney Botfield, Rebecca Hammond and Sasha Close at the NMF Brilliant Careers Leadership Conference 2017

 Sasha Close (2016)

-Sasha Close works as the Program Manager for the Brisbane International Film Festival.
-Her professional development proposal included an overseas secondment and mentorship.
+Formerly, Program Manager of Wallis Cinemas, her professional development proposal included an overseas secondment and mentorship.
+Read the full announcement.

 Courtney Botfield (2015)